arivdebnath/Chat-App/README.md

 # Chat Web App
 This is a simple chat application built using socket.io.
-It contains the location sharing feature.
+It contains location sharing feature.
 It also includes chat rooms.

 ## To Be Added or Updated